Sworddafence/Womenerdle/README.md

 # Shenius Game

 Guess Who?
-Shenius Game is an interactive web game where players guess influential women based on five clues.
+Shenius Game is an interactive web game where players guess influential women based on five clues and a blurred picture that will gradually unblur with each hint.
 Test your knowledge about remarkable women who have made significant contributions in various fields.

 ## How to Play